Published:

 Amy finds email cumbersome.
 She’s not a writer by nature, and she prefers to talk on the phone.

-Once Jeffrey was able to step back from his own reactivity and consider, “What’s behind this difficulty we’re having?”, he asked Amy how she’d like to communicate.
+consider, “What’s behind this difficulty we’re having?”, he asked Amy how she’d like to communicate.

 He found out the phone worked better for her.
 When he understood what was behind Amy’s uncommunicative email style, he became more conscious of his tone again.
 Over the phone, they were able to finalize their agreement and get underway.

-Setting this kind of example, making a new choice about how they communicated, went a long way to smooth Amy’s ruffled feathers and ease her own frustration around written communication.
+making a new choice about how they communicated, went a long way to smooth Amy’s ruffled feathers and ease her own frustration around written communication.

 And it ended with a hefty commission for Jeffrey when he was able to sell her property.